Darryl-Ramm/Wot/README.md

- Wot: Wot WHAT is what?
+# Wot: Wot WHAT is what?
 Unexpected behavior from CoreAudio.

  A CoreAudio command line program can show getting 'WHAT' instead of 'what' as an return/error code from AudioObjectGetPropertyData().
 I see that error code when attempting to get the Channel Number Name or the Channel Category Name for my iPhone Microphone or the MacBook Pro Microphone audio devices.

- Running macOS 14.4 Sonoma on a Intel MacBook Pro 15" 2019.
+ I am running macOS 14.4 Sonoma on a Intel MacBook Pro 15" 2019.

  This program loops though all audio devices on a system, and all channels on each device.
 Uses AudioObjectGetPropertyData() to get the device name and